kailash-manasarovar/statement/docs/timeline/2024/june.md

 - It seems that everywhere in the world, ignorant people can justify treating anyone who is concerned about the erosion of women's rights and child safety with utter disdain, unlawful behavior, violence, and worse.
 - I bought 70000 leaflets with VistaPrint and when they arrived it looked like the boxes had been destroyed purposefully.
 - I complained and they sent me a whole new print run of 70000 leaflets, so I contracted a company to help me deliver them at the very last minute, StreetPR UK.
-- They had five days, Friday through Wednesday, including Saturday, to do it.
+- They had five days, Friday through Wednesday, including Saturday, to do it, all agreed.
-- It was Thursday evening, and I paid the company thousands of pounds, and all of a sudden, bold as brass, they rang to tell me they didn't have a van to pick up my leaflets.
+- It was Thursday evening, and I paid the company thousands of pounds, and all of a sudden, bold as brass, they rang to tell me they didn't have a van to pick up my leaflets until Monday mid-morning.
 - It didn't occur to them that they could have easily hired a courier, which told me everything.
 - After complaining bitterly about this, they sent a man from South East London to collect them and he turned up on Saturday evening in his car.
 - He wouldn't say where he was taking them when I asked him.